Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

 After bypass surgery, it's common for your legs to swell a little.
-This is because excess fluid collects in the tissue when you're not moving around as much.
+This is because extra fluid collects in the tissue when you are not moving around as much.
 To control the swelling:

 Get up once an hour and walk around for a few minutes.